How to replace damaged leather inlay

 I totally get it!
 I used to wonder how in the world I was supposed to fix those areas too.
 Today, I’m sharing an easy way to fix all of that!

 What is leather inlay?

 It’s basically a piece of leather or vinyl that is glued on to the top of a piece of furniture and surrounded by a raised strip of wood.

-My method of handling these types of pieces was to rip the leather off and remove the pieces of wood on the edges.
+My former method of handling these types of pieces was to rip the leather off (which took forever) and remove the pieces of wood on the edges.
 I never wanted to keep the leather because it tends to have gold trim around the perimeter, which I really don’t like.